 But whether you realize it or not, you may have already made this decision — if you have a smartphone and you like it, you might be better off getting a tablet that runs the same operating system.
 There are many advanateges to having an iPhone and an iPad, for example, as these two can share data and apps.

 The iPad is the most popular tablet, and it runs Apple’s own iOS.
-This is easy to learn and use, and there is a truly massive selection of third-party software for it — 375,000 titles to be exact — from productivity apps to games.
+This is easy to learn and use, and there is a truly massive selection of third-party software for it — over a million apps, in fact — in categories from productivity to games.

 There are just two screen sizes to choose from, however.
-The full-size iPad has a 9.7-inch display, while the iPad mini has a 7.9-inch one.
+Full-size iPads have a 9.7-inch display, while the iPad mini models have 7.9-inch ones.